 • excessive consumption of alcoholic beverages;

-• drugs that reduce salivation;
+• medications that reduce salivation;

 • various diseases.

-If stomatitis was noticed in time, it can be cured without the intervention of a dentist.
+If stomatitis is noticed in time, it can be cured without the intervention of a dentist.
 The process will take about a week.
-For the period of treatment, you will have to give up spicy, sour, salty and hard, you can not drastically change the temperature regime (eat too cold or hot food).
+During the period of treatment you will have to give up spicy, sour, salty and hard foods; you cannot change them suddenly. temperature regime(eat too cold or hot food).
 The oral cavity must be rinsed with antiseptic solutions or treated with special gels.
-Suitable "Vinilin gel", "Lugol", "Cholisal", "Stomatidin", "Kameton".
+“Vinilin gel”, “Lugol”, “Cholisal”, “Stomatidin”, “Cameton” are suitable.

-The pain can be so severe that the patient cannot eat normally, move their tongue, or even speak.
-In such cases, it is recommended to use local anesthetics: Lidocaine Asept, Lidochlor, Hexoral, Anestezin (the tablets must be ground to a powder state and sprinkled on the affected area).
+The pain may be so severe that the patient will not be able to eat, move the tongue, or even speak normally.
+In such cases it is recommended to use local anesthetics: “Lidocaine Asept”, “Lidochlor”, “Hexoral”, “Anestezin” (tablets must be ground to a powder and sprinkled on the affected area).

-From folk remedies, decoctions of chamomile, sage and calendula or Kalanchoe juice will do.
+From folk remedies Decoctions of chamomile, sage and calendula or Kalanchoe juice will do.

 Aphthous stomatitis